Minnesota Alimony Mediation Lawyers

 If successful, mediation results in a settlement agreement between the parties, the terms of which are incorporated by the court when it renders its final divorce orders.
 Our Minnesota alimony mediators are standing by to help.

-Under Minnesota law, a divorcing spouse may be entitled to spousal maintenance if they lack adequate financial resources or property to cover their reasonable living expenses.
+Under Minnesota law, a divorcing spouse may be entitled to spousal maintenance – sometimes called "alimony" or "spousal support" – if they lack adequate financial resources or property to cover their reasonable living expenses.
 A spouse’s reasonable living expenses are viewed in light of the standard of living the couple established during their marriage.

 What Determines if a Spouse Gets Alimony?